Homosexual Born-Again Christians: They Do Exist!

 Over time, the Holy Spirit, with our cooperation, cleanses us from more and more of our remaining sins in a process called “sanctification”, whereby we are convicted of a residual sin, confess it (1 John 1:9), turn away from it and, eventually, conquer it.
 This is why we born-again Christians often detect sin in both ourselves and in our fellow believers, even though we are already “saved”; these are simply sins that we have not yet allowed the Holy Spirit to cleanse us of.
 The presence of such sins in our lives does not mean, necessarily, that we are not yet saved; it may just mean that we are still a “work in progress.”
 This is not at all to minimize or trivialize our need to be sanctified; God did not call us to a life of compromise; rather, He called us to a life of holiness.

 Same-sex attractions are powerful temptations, but biblically speaking, they are not sins.
 To have such attractions is akin to a married heterosexual man having opposite-sex attractions to women other than his wife.
-These attractions are temptations to sin and nothing more; they are not sin, although they would lead to sin if acted upon.
-Apparently, same-sex attractions are not something that anyone chooses initially.
-Rather they seem to occur initially in homosexual persons without their volition or intent.
+These attractions are temptations to sin and nothing more; they are not sin, although they would lead to sin if acted upon, either mentally or physically.
+Apparently, same-sex attractions are not something that many choose initially.
+Rather they seem to occur initially in most homosexual persons without their volition or intent.
 This is an important distinction that Christians need to be aware of.
 The Bible condemns homosexual sex acts, but it does not condemn the initial experience of being tempted by same-sex attractions.
 If the Bible did condemn the experience of being tempted, then Jesus would not have been without sin, would He?